The Ultimate Guide to RV Camping in Indiana

 Safety and Preparedness when RV Camping in Indiana

-Safety should always be the most important thing whether you’re traveling or not.
+Safety should always be a big consideration, whether you’re traveling or not.
 For this reason, it’s important to take certain precautions before you go RV camping in Indiana.
 Packing a first aid kit is a good first step.
 You’ll also want to make yourself aware of potential bad weather, natural disasters, and dangerous animals.

 Weather Conditions and Natural Disaster Preparedness

 For the most part, Indiana is a lovely place to visit.
-That said, just like any other state, the place can see some bad weather and natural disasters.
+But just like any other state, it can see some bad weather and natural disasters.

-The main thing you want to look out for in Indiana?
-Severe storms.
+The main thing you want to look out for in Indiana is severe storms.
 These can result in flooding, hail, and dangerous lightning.
-Sometimes these storms even produce tornadoes.
+Sometimes these storms will even produce tornadoes.

-In order to stay safe while visiting Indiana, be sure to pay attention to the weather forecast (a weather app with push notifications is an excellent tool).
+In order to stay safe while visiting Indiana, be sure to pay attention to the weather forecast.
+A weather app with push notifications is an excellent tool to help you track dangers.
 You’ll also want to make sure you always know where the nearest storm shelter is.
-Keeping a bag packed with emergency supplies (such as a hand-crank radio, water bottles, and flashlights) is also a good idea.
+Keeping a bag packed with emergency supplies such as a hand-crank radio, water bottles, and flashlights, is also a good idea.

 Wildlife Encounters and Precautions

-Anytime you are spending time in nature, you will want to be prepared for encounters with wildlife.
+Anytime you head into nature, you will want to be prepared for encounters with wildlife.
 In Indiana, this means watching out for rattlesnakes and dangerous spiders, and seeking help immediately if one does bite you.

-You could also come across cougars while hiking or camping near the state line (they sometimes cross over into Indiana), but this is relatively unlikely and they almost certainly won’t bother you.
+You could also come across cougars while hiking or camping near the state line, but this is relatively unlikely and they almost certainly won’t bother you.
 If you do find yourself face-to-face with a cougar, don’t run or turn your back.
-Instead, make yourself as big as you can and make noise to scare the cat away.
+Instead, make yourself as big as you can and make noise to scare it away.